 While increasing interest rates may help reduce inflation, it’s also essential to consider the effects on different sectors.
 Certain industries, such as construction, could be more adversely affected due to the higher costs of borrowing.
 Therefore, while adjusting interest rates is a crucial tool in managing inflation, it must be done with a thorough understanding of the potential impacts on various sectors of the economy.

-Where Belize Fiscal Strategies Fit In
+Where Do Belize Fiscal Strategies Fit In?

 In the grand scheme of the Central American fiscal landscape, Belize occupies a unique position.
 The country operates under high liquidity requirements, which provides a buffer against the kind of economic shocks that can lead to banking crises.
 While banks in Western countries are facing a crisis of their own, Belize’s financial system has proven to be remarkably stable.